cormacmchale/KerasNeuralNetwork/README.md

 Finally
 ======
-After completing the required functionality of the program functionality of the program all changes made for improvement were documented here.
+After completing the required functionality of the program all changes made for improvement were documented here.

 [Cleaning up the code](https://github.com/cormacmchale/KerasNeuralNetwork/issues/6)